griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **Terraforming Java** into Planet Kotlin with simple top level functions mean We are not in Java-land anymore and takes Us far enough into the [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful

-To keep transforming or to "Kotlinate" on existing Kotlin code is also encouraged
+To keep transforming or to "Kotlinate" existing Object-Orientated Kotlin code is also encouraged in Chapter 16 (Intefaces to Functions)

 **Chapter 21** Exceptions to Values